CDDLeiden/QSPRpred/docs/use.rst

 ^^^^^^^^^^^^^^^^^^^^^^^
 Apart from the base directory and the input file, there are a few other base options that can be set.
 Including `-d`, will print debug information to the log file.
-The random seed can also be set manually (although identical results are not guaranteed while keeping the same random seed).
-Furthermore, the number of cpu's used for model training.
-Finally, the name of the smilescolumn in your dataset can be indicated.
+The random seed (-ran) can also be set manually (although identical results are not guaranteed while keeping the same random seed).
+Furthermore, the number of cpu's (-ncpu) used for model training.
+Finally, the name of the smilescolumn in your dataset can be indicated with -sm.

 ..  code-block::

     # Setting debug flag, smiles column, random seed, number of cpu's
-        python -m qsprpred.data_CLI -i LIGAND_RAW_small_pivot.tsv -d -ran 42 -ncpu 5 -gpus [3] -sm Smiles -pr CHEMBL318 -pr CHEMBL256 -r REG -sp random -sf 0.15 -fe Morgan
+        python -m qsprpred.data_CLI -i LIGAND_RAW_small_pivot.tsv -d -ran 42 -ncpu 5 -sm Smiles -pr CHEMBL318 -pr CHEMBL256 -r REG -sp random -sf 0.15 -fe Morgan

 Log-transform data
 """"""""""""""""""
-To log transform data specific properties, indicate this in the CLI as follows:
+To log (-lt) transform data specific properties, indicate this in the CLI as follows:

 ..  code-block::